afontenot/pyweight/docs/md/Technical Concepts.md

 ### Addendum: just how bad is 3500 calories / pound?

-Pyweight's primary author lost about 30 pounds with versions of the program (some built with spreadsheets) that assumed the naive 3500 calorie per pound density of weight change.
-Pyweight's approach of only considering *differences* between desired and achieved weight changes tends to smooth away mistakes like this, because in practice the advice usually amounts to "eat a little more the next two weeks",
+PyWeight's primary author lost about 30 pounds with versions of the program (some built with spreadsheets) that assumed the naive 3500 calorie per pound density of weight change.
+PyWeight's approach of only considering *differences* between desired and achieved weight changes tends to smooth away mistakes like this, because in practice the advice usually amounts to "eat a little more the next two weeks",